nextapps-de/mikado/README.md

 The data is unknown, the library does not know if data was added, removed, updated or stay unchanged before it gets the data.
 That's the main different to other benchmark implementations, where a programmer can iteratively solve a problem to a known task.

-Regardless the function is doing, every test has to run through the same logic.
+But we won't measure the developer skills, we want to measure pure library performance.
+Regardless of a specific test case, every test has to run through the same logic.

 #### Random item factory